Java Tutorials

 Encapsulation is one of the best Java OOPs concepts of wrapping the data and code.
 In this OOPs concept, the variables of a class are always hidden from other classes.
 It can only be accessed using the methods of their current class.
 For example - in school, a student cannot exist without a class.

 Association is a relationship between two objects.
 It is one of the OOP Concepts in Java which defines the diversity between objects.
-In this OOP concept, all object have their separate lifecycle, and there is no owner.
+In this OOP concept, all objects have their separate lifecycle, and there is no owner.
 For example, many students can associate with one teacher while one student can also associate with multiple teachers.

 In this technique, all objects have their separate lifecycle.
 However, there is ownership such that child object can’t belong to another parent object.
 For example consider class/objects department and teacher.
 Here, a single teacher can’t belong to multiple departments, but even if we delete the department, the teacher object will never be destroyed.